TiNezlobinsky/Finitewave/README.md

 ### Cardiac Tissue

+The `CardiacTissue` class is used to represent myocardial tissue and its structural properties in simulations.
+It includes several key attributes that define the characteristics and behavior of the cardiac mesh used in finite-difference calculations.

+#### Mesh

-The `CardiacTissue` class is used to represent myocardial tissue and its structural features.
-Each mesh used in calculations is a finite-difference mesh consisting of nodes.
-The distance between neighboring nodes is defined by the spatial step (**dr**) model parameter.
+The `mesh` attribute is a finite-difference mesh consisting of nodes, which represent the myocardial structure.
+The distance between neighboring nodes is defined by the spatial step (**dr**) parameter of the model.
+The nodes in the mesh are used to represent different types of tissue and their properties:

-Finitewave uses the following node notation:
-- **0**: Empty node, indicating the absence of cardiac tissue.
+- `0`: Empty node, representing the absence of cardiac tissue.
-- **1**: Healthy cardiac tissue that allows wave propagation.
+- `1`: Healthy cardiac tissue, which supports wave propagation.
-- **2**: Fibrotic or infarcted tissue.
+- `2`: Fibrotic or infarcted tissue, representing damaged or non-conductive areas.

-Nodes marked as `0` and `2` are treated similarly as isolated nodes with no flux through the boundary.
-The different notations help distinguish between healthy tissue, empty spaces, and areas of fibrosis or infarction.
+Nodes marked as `0` and `2` are treated similarly as isolated nodes with no flux through their boundaries.
+These different notations help distinguish between areas of healthy tissue, empty spaces, and regions of fibrosis or infarction.

-Every Finitewave mesh must contain boundary nodes (marked as `0`) to satisfy boundary conditions.
-This can be easily accomplished using the `add_boundaries()` method.
+To satisfy boundary conditions, every Finitewave mesh must include boundary nodes (marked as `0`).
+This can be easily achieved using the `add_boundaries()` method, which automatically adds rows of empty nodes around the edges of the mesh.

-You can also use `0` nodes to define complex geometries and pathways or to model organ-level structures.
-For instance, if you need to simulate the electrophysiological activity of the heart, create a 3D array where `1` represents cardiac tissue and `0` represents everything outside of that geometry.
+You can also utilize `0` nodes to define complex geometries and pathways, or to model organ-level structures.
+For example, to simulate the electrophysiological activity of the heart, you can create a 3D array where `1` represents cardiac tissue, and `0` represents everything outside of that geometry.

+#### Fibers

+Another important attribute, `fibers`, is used to define the anisotropic properties of cardiac tissue.
+This attribute is represented as a 3D array (for 2D tissue) or a 4D array (for 3D tissue), with each node containing a 2D or 3D vector that specifies the fiber orientation at that specific position.
+The anisotropic properties of cardiac tissue mean that the wave propagation speed varies depending on the fiber orientation.
+Typically, the wave speed is three times faster along the fibers compared to across the fibers, which can be set by adjusting the diffusion coefficients ratio (**D_al/D_ac**) to 9.

+#### Conductivity

+The conductivity attribute defines the local conductivity of the tissue and is represented as an array of coefficients ranging from **0.0** to **1.0** for each node in the mesh.
+It proportionally decreases the diffusion coefficient locally, thereby slowing down the wave propagation in specific areas defined by the user.
+This is useful for modeling heterogeneous tissue properties, such as regions of impaired conduction due to ischemia or fibrosis.

 ### Built-in Models